 I am developing more than one course.
 Do I need to work on all of my courses at the same time, or can I just focus on one course at a time?

 Yes, faculty can elect to just focus on working on one course at a time.
 However, you would just need to figure out a modified timeline that works for you and the instructional designer you are working with so that we make sure all the courses are getting done.
 If you want to create a modified timeline, contact your designated instructional designer as soon as possible.

 What is “life happens,” and I miss a deadline?

 First, email your designated instructional designer stating what deadline you have missed and when you anticipate the work to be completed.
 If you miss more than two deadlines and/or anticipate great difficulty completing the course development, email both your designated instructional designer and your department chair as quickly as possible.

 Where can I find the Course Development Timeline, the Course Design Matrix, and the Syllabus Checklist?

-All of these documents and more can be found both on the Course Planning page and the Blackboard Course Development site.
+All of these documents and more can be found under the Online Courses tab on this page.

 I am confused.
 I am completely migrating my course to an online format for the first time, but I have heard other faculty say they are simply “revising” a course.
 Are there different levels of development going on for different faculty at the same time this summer?